DanielRianos/climate_data_analysis/README.md

-# European climate data analysis from 1756 until 2022 :earth_europe:
+# European climate data analysis from 1756 until 2022 :earth_asia:

 Intensive review of a big dataset which contained several thousands of records.
 I follows a meticulous process of data cleaning and preparation to conduct a further analysis via interactive plots.